Politics of Tokelau

-The politics of Tokelau takes place within a framework of a parliamentary representative democratic dependency.
-The head of state of Tokelau is King Charles III in right of his Realm of New Zealand, who is represented by an Administrator (as of 2018, Ross Ardern).
-The monarch is hereditary, the Administrator is appointed by the New Zealand Minister of Foreign Affairs and Trade.
+The politics of Tokelau takes place within a framework of a parliamentary representative democracy that is a dependent territory of New Zealand.
+The head of state of Tokelau is King Charles III in right of New Zealand.
+An administrator (as of 2022, Don Higgins) is appointed by the New Zealand Minister of Foreign Affairs and Trade to represent the New Zealand Government.